ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 Our infrastructure also allows you to configure IPv6 on your virtual machines.

-**This guide explains how to configure IPv6 addresses on your virtual machine.**
+**This guide explains how to configure an IPv6 address on a virtual machine for Proxmox VE or Microsoft Hyper-V Server on an OVHcloud Dedicated Server.**

 > [!warning]
 > OVHcloud provides services that you are responsible for.
 Since we have no access to these machines, we are not their administrators and cannot provide you with assistance.
 You are responsible for your own software and security management.